A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Gravimetric analysis is a quantitative analytical technique used to determine the concentration of a substance in a sample by weighing the precipitate formed when the substance reacts with a suitable reagent.
-In precipitation equilibria, the concentration of a substance in solution is in equilibrium with the concentration of its precipitate.
-This experiment demonstrates the principles of gravimetric analysis and precipitation equilibria.
+Precipitation equilibria describe the equilibrium between a dissolved substance and its solid precipitate.
+This experiment demonstrates the principles of gravimetric analysis and precipitation equilibria through the determination of a specific ion's concentration.

 Materials